If you are interested in learning more about the certification process to become an LPT facilitator, please contact

 MSW, RSWElisha Van Harte and By Clinical Design www.elishavanharte.com www.byclinicaldesign.com I have been working in the field of child and adolescent mental health for over 15 years.
 Most of my work has been with youth who are at the extreme end of the continuum, suffering from psychosis, self harm, suicidal ideation, depression and anxiety, both in inpatient, residential and community capacities.
 I have always been drawn to this population, in part because my own adolescence was fraught with chaos.
 I first met Viola Fodor almost 20 years ago when I myself was a struggling teenager, lost among the many voices telling me who I was supposed to be and how I was supposed to be living my life.
 It was through my work with Viola that I found my self again, and the healing process began.
 Nearly 15 years later, now a mental health practitioner myself, I knew intuitively that there were individuals who could benefit not only from the mainstream forms of therapy, but who could benefit from the approach that Viola developed, Life Process Transformation.
 I completed her training program for professionals, and bring that approach specifically into my own private practice, as well as into the training and consultation services I offer to other mental health organizations.

 When I experienced my first significant loss, I turned to Viola and worked through her Life Process Transformation program.
 This process developed my emotional toolbox of resources, strengthened my resolve, and opened up options that I was not aware of before I entered the program.
 I saw how LPT could help other individuals and motivated me to become certified as an LPT Guide.
-It is a privilege to assist others gain the knowledge and skills they need to heal themselves through a natural and gentle process.
-Life Process Transformation will help turn up the volume to hearing wisdom, knowing kindness, and bringing their own inner voice back into their lives.
+It is a privilege to assist others to gain the knowledge and skills they need to heal themselves through a natural and gentle process.
+LPT will help turn up the volume to hearing wisdom, knowing kindness, and bringing your own inner voice back into your life.

 From a very young age I struggled with my weight and size and the consequences that came with it, such as the teasing by others, low self-esteem, body image issues and hating my build and myself.
 I developed severe bulimia with anorexic tendencies and a stunted life disabled by dis-ease.
 I met Viola the day I was released from what was meant to be the best eating disorder recovery program in Canada, a program which only worsened my symptoms and left me distraught and disillusioned with not only my life but the medical system as well.
 Upon discovering Viola’s program, I had a sense that it was the right way forward for me.
 It was just what I needed.
 I later re-trained as a Naturopathic Nutritional Therapist, and now study at the University of Edinburgh in their Master of Counselling and Psychotherapy program.
 In due time, I will be fully trained and qualified to deliver Viola’s LPT program as a psychotherapist.
 For now, I offer her program as an LPT guide and am committed to helping others, as she helped me.